Hawzy/hawzy.github.io/_posts/2022-01-12/2022-01-12-create-powershell-profile.md

 categories:
 - Blog
 comments: true
+header:
+  teaser: "/assets/images/teasers/directory_structure.png"
 ---
-For day 11 of 100 Days of Code, I'm going to create a new repo to host my PowerShell Profile.
+For day 11 of 100 Days of Code, I'm going to create a new repo to host my PowerShell Profile [https://github.com/Hawzy/powershell-profile](https://github.com/Hawzy/powershell-profile).
 The profile gets auto-loaded when you launch the PowerShell Console depending on your user context.
 So I'm going to populate it with useful commands, modules, configs, themes and cmdlets so that whenever I set up a new computer I can copy down my settings and be ready to go.
 You can see the location of the different profile types by running `$profile | select *`

 ## Resources